akariba/Materials-1/README.md

 Each graph edge should retain enough information to open its relationship inspector.

 Preserve source-lane visual distinctions.

+The user should be able to understand whether an edge is:

+CAM canonical
+CAM review
+External supplemental
+AI/supplemental
+AI preview

+without examining backend data.

 ==================================================
 STEP 25 — REVIEW QUEUE INTEGRATION